Here are 12 concrete commitments for Doing Government Differently.

 A standing Citizens Jury selected and trained by the AEC would serve for a one year term.

 These measures are not the last word in changing the way government works.
 In truth, they are just the beginning.
-But they would constitute a seismic shift in the culture of Canberra, and the beginnings of a rebalancing of government and civil society.
+But they would constitute a seismic shift in the culture of our public governance, and the beginnings of a rebalancing of government and civil society.